HSPs: we can sense the subtle

 I notice the details of what’s around me.

-I pick up on other people’s moods and energy and vibes – and oftentimes to such an extent that they change my mood.
+I pick up on other people’s moods and energy and vibes – and oftentimes to such an extent that they change

 I love to listen to the birds, and to gaze at the clouds floating across the sky.

 My heart fills to bursting when I see a beautiful sunset or sunrise.

 My exercise of choice is slow, graceful, gentle yoga.
 And I love it because yoga offers a philosophy for living and a spiritual practice to connect to my soul wisdom and a sense of the ineffable.

 I love to meditate (even though my crazy busy mind likes to pretend otherwise!).